Annexation of Goa: Local resistance to Portuguese rule

 Resistance to Portuguese rule in Goa in the 20th century was pioneered by Tristão de Bragança Cunha, a French-educated Goan engineer who founded the Goa Congress Committee in Portuguese India in 1928.
 Cunha released a booklet called 'Four hundred years of Foreign Rule', and a pamphlet, 'Denationalisation of Goa', intended to sensitise Goans to the oppression of Portuguese rule.
 Messages of solidarity were received by the Goa Congress Committee from leading figures in the Indian independence movement including Rajendra Prasad, Jawaharlal Nehru and Subhas Chandra Bose.
 On 12 October 1938, Cunha with other members of the Goa Congress Committee met Subhas Chandra Bose, the President of the Indian National Congress, and on his advice, opened a Branch Office of the Goa Congress Committee at 21, Dalal Street, Bombay.
 The Goa Congress was also made affiliate to the Indian National Congress and Cunha was selected as its first President.

 In June 1946, Ram Manohar Lohia, an Indian Socialist leader, entered Goa on a visit to his friend, Juliao Menezes, a nationalist leader, who had founded the Gomantak Praja Mandal in Bombay and edited the weekly newspaper Gomantak.
 Cunha and other leaders were also with him.
 Ram Manohar Lohia advocated the use of non-violent Gandhian techniques to oppose the government.
-On 18 June 1946, the Portuguese government disrupted a protest against the suspension of civil liberties in Panaji (then spelt 'Panjim') organised by Lohia, Cunha and others including Purushottam Kakodkar and Laxmikant Bhembre in defiance of a ban on public gatherings, and arrested them.
+On 18 June 1946, now celebrated as Goa Revolution Day, the Portuguese government disrupted a protest against the suspension of civil liberties in Panaji (then spelt 'Panjim') organised by Lohia, Cunha and others including Purushottam Kakodkar and Laxmikant Bhembre in defiance of a ban on public gatherings, and arrested them.
 There were intermittent mass demonstrations from June to November.

-In addition to non-violent protests, armed groups such as the Azad Gomantak Dal (The Free Goa Party) and the United Front of Goans conducted violent attacks aimed at weakening Portuguese rule in Goa.
+In addition to non-violent protests, armed groups such as the Azad Gomantak Dal (Free Goa Party) and the United Front of Goans (UFG) conducted violent attacks aimed at weakening Portuguese rule in Goa.
 The Indian government supported the establishment of armed groups like the Azad Gomantak Dal, giving them full financial, logistic and armament support.
 The armed groups acted from bases situated in Indian territory and under cover of Indian police forces.
 The Indian government—through these armed groups—attempted to destroy economic targets, telegraph and telephone lines, road, water and rail transport, in order to impede economic activity and create conditions for a general uprising of the population.
 A Portuguese army officer stationed with the army in Goa, Captain Carlos Azaredo, stated in 2001 in the Portuguese newspaper Expresso: "To the contrary to what is being said, the most evolved guerrilla warfare which our Armed Forces encountered was in Goa.
-I know what I'm talking about, because I also fought in Angola and in Guiné.
+I know what I'm talking about, because I also fought in Angola and in Guinea (Portuguese Guinea).
 In 1961 alone, until December, around 80 policemen died.
-The major part of the freedom fighters of Azad Gomantak Dal were not Goans.
+The major part of the freedom fighters of Azad Gomantak Dal (AGD) were not Goans.
 Many had fought in the British Army, under General Montgomery, against the Germans."